Country of origin:

 A little like Sheryl Crow's early stuff

-Crystal Brandt's music is hard to cateogorize, occupying a space that includes pop, rock, contemporary folk, a tinge of country (mostly in her rich slightly twangy voice though sometimes in the style of the song, too).
-The songs are catchy and mostly pretty energetic. (email@example.com)
+Crystal Brandt's music is hard to categorize, occupying a space that includes pop, rock, contemporary folk, a tinge of country (mostly in her rich slightly twangy voice though sometimes in the style of the song, too).
+The songs are catchy and mostly pretty energetic. (firstname.lastname@example.org)

 Recommended first album: